dhanyadavis1999/Breast-cancer-ml/README.md

 # Breast-cancer-ml
-This repository contains the work of A comparitive study of machine learning models on breast cancer part of our course work at University of Hertfordshire
+This repository contains the work of A comparitive study of machine learning models on breast cancer part of my course work at University of Hertfordshire

 Table of Contents
 1. Project Overview